MirrorNetworking/Mirror/doc/General/Start.md

 # Getting Started

-This document describes steps to converting a single player game to a multiplayer game, using the new Unity Multiplayer networking system.
+This document describes steps to creating a multiplayer game with Mirror.
 The process described here is a simplified, higher level version of the actual process for a real game; it doesn’t always work exactly like this, but it provides a basic recipe for the process.

 ## Video tutorials